CBHS Health logo

 where there’s a risk of getting something in your eye.

 • Never wash contact lenses in tap water, saliva, detergent, soap or household disinfectant.
-Use the
+Use the solution provided for your type of contact lens.
+Poor lens hygiene can cause eye infections.

 • Don’t smoke.
-Smoking has been linked to macular degeneration and can also cause cardiovascular
+Smoking has been linked to macular degeneration and can also cause cardiovascular disease, which may affect the health of your eyes.

-Common conditions
+Common eye conditions

 Eye floaters

-These are usually harmless specks or squiggly like strands, that float across your vision, caused by changes to the vitreous (jelly-like substance) inside your eye.
+These are usually harmless specks or squiggly-like strands, that float across your vision, caused by changes to the vitreous (jelly-like substance) inside your eye.
 They sometimes move rapidly if you try to focus on them.
 Surgery or laser treatment is possible if floaters are bothering you.

 Seek help if floaters suddenly appear, become more numerous, or if they’re accompanied by flashing light or patches of darkness in your vision.
 Read more about eye floaters.